 Running a healthy laptop is essential, but some users reported Unable to deserialize super secret file hashes error.

-These issues can lead to crashes and the infamous BSoD and is closely related to HP Active Health software.
+These issues can lead to crashes and the infamous BSoD and are closely related to HP Active Health software.
 However, we have a few solutions for you.

 I somehow ended up reading events on my computer in the Event Viewer, by the way I have an HP Omen and Windows 10 which I am not using at the moment, but that is the one that has the Event 80 on it.
 Anyhow, I came across this one Event that totally has me tripping.
 The wording is crazy and I have no idea what it means.
 I’m hoping someone can tell me what it means and if I’m tripping for no reason or if I have a good reason to be tripping!
 I was in Event Viewer>Administrative Events>(of which there were 2,284 events)>Error>Event 80>HP Active Health.
 Under the General tab it said SECURITY WARNING-Unable to deserialize super secret file hashes.
 Will assume evil is afoot- all Validate 0 calls will return DOESNT_MATCH at HP.
 Active Health.
 Commons.
 Security.
 Hash Store.
 Loadhashesfromfile0